sdiehl/write-you-a-haskell/000_introduction.md

 A compiler is typically divided into parts, a *frontend* and a *backend*.
-These are loose terms but the frontend typically deals with converting the human representation of the code into some canonicalized form while the backend converts the canonicalized form into a form that is suitable for evaluation.
+These are loose terms but the frontend typically deals with converting the human representation of the code into some canonicalized form while the backend converts the canonicalized form into another form that is suitable for evaluation.

 The high level structure of our functional compiler is described by the following *block diagram*.
 Each describes a *phase* which is a sequence of